 Florida’s 27th District, represented by retiring GOP Rep. Ileana Ros-Lehtinen, is almost certain to flip to Democrats, which would winnow the ranks of Republican women in the House.
 Clinton carried Ros-Lehtinen’s district by a 20-point margin in 2016, and Ros-Lehtinen was seen as the only Republican who could hold the seat.

 Rep. Martha McSally (R-Ariz.) is vacating her Tucson-based House seat in order to run for Senate in Arizona.
 Her House district voted for Clinton in 2016 by a 5-point margin, and the seat is rated “Tilt Democratic” by the nonpartisan political handicapping website Inside Elections.
 If it flips as projected, that would amount to yet another loss for Republican women in the House.

 In Northern Virginia, Rep. Barbara Comstock is one of the most vulnerable GOP incumbents up for re-election, with her race rated a “Toss-up” by Inside Elections, creating yet another possibility that House Republicans lose another woman in their ranks.

 Kansas GOP Rep. Lynn Jenkins’ retirement sparked a competitive race, and opened up the possibility that the number of women Republicans in the House decline.

 Republican women Reps.
-Cathy McMorris-Rodgers of Washington state, Claudia Tenney of New York and Mimi Walkers of California are also facing competitive re-elections that could lower the number of GOP women in the House.
+Cathy McMorris-Rodgers of Washington state, Claudia Tenney of New York and Mimi Walters of California are also facing competitive re-elections that could lower the number of GOP women in the House.